 One of the highlights of the menu and their standout signature dish is the ‘pear and bell pepper’ being a pear cooked for two days in a broth made of egg white garum, dried, and glazed with a paprika-tamari.
 The dish is finished with a sauce of peppers, a gel of black garlic and crispy crystals of sea lettuce.
 An incredible dish.

 The meal is ended with sweet servings and a tea ceremony in a second lounge in the basement, there we were served :

 Tartelette / pumpkin seeds

 Service And Wine

-Lady of the House Emy Kosters is the perfect hostess at Tres.
+Lady of the House Emy Koster is the perfect hostess at Tres.
 She embodies the serene yet dynamic, creative style and does so in the service and with her wine choices.
 Most of the wine choices are natural wines – a logic choice to pair with the chef his pure and earthy dishes.
 There’s an excellent non-alcoholic beverage pairing available as well, which includes kombuchas, kefirs, (fermented) juices and teas.

-Tres Rotterdam is a unique restaurant.
+Tres Rotterdam is a very unique restaurant.
 Chef Michael van der Kroft’s idiosyncratic, refined and highly creative style comes perfectly into its own in a setting that combines mystery and dynamism.
 A former jazz cellar sets the stage for a culinary experience that is in some ways comparable to Noma in Copenhagen.
-Because here, too, local ingredients play a leading role and are transformed into surprising and often crazy flavour bombs by using a wide variety cooking techniques.
+Because here, too, local ingredients play a leading role and are transformed into surprising and often crazy flavor bombs by using a wide variety cooking techniques.
 It’s an experience that will leave nobody untouched.